Environment watchdog questions value of solar heating

 The Green Party strongly rejects the report, saying it actually shows that even in the middle of winter, solar water heating reduces electricity use for heating water by about 50%.

 The party's energy spokesperson, Gareth Hughes, says over a year solar heaing reduces electricity use by 70% and is good for power bills and the environment.

 Solar power company SolarCity's chief executive Andrew Booth says the commissioner's view does not align with the international energy agency's opinion.

 He says the commissioner's view contradicts previous commissioners' opinion and up until the last Budget, the Government was promoting solar power by giving grants of up to $1000 for people to install systems in their homes.

-Next story in National: Kahui twins inquest finding
+Next story in New Zealand: Kahui twins inquest finding

 Copyright © 2012, Radio New Zealand